Efficient algorithms for quantum chemistry on modular quantum processors: Results

-In Fig. \ref{fig:packing plot}, we simulate the dUSCC packing of the $(\text{H}_4)_3$ chain with $d = 3d_0$ at different selection criteria $\epsilon$ and cost of inter-module Bell pairs $\tau \equiv \frac{t_{\text{Bell pairs}}}{t_{intra-CNOT}}$.
+In Fig. \ref{fig:packing plot}, we simulate the dUSCC packing of the $(\text{H}_4)_3$ chain with $d = 3d_0$ at different selection criteria $\epsilon$ and costs of inter-module Bell pairs: $\tau \equiv \frac{t_{\text{Bell pairs}}}{t_{intra-CNOT}}$.
 Red tiles are intra-module circuit tiles and blues are inter-module tiles.
-The effective circuit depth represents the dUSCC circuit time as noted in the theory.
-In Fig. \ref{fig:packing plot}(a), we start at $\epsilon_0 = 10^{-3}$, which approximates the ground state of the H$_2$-chain below the chemical accuracy~\cite{Verma2025}.
+The effective circuit depth ($d_c$) represents the dUSCC circuit time as noted in the theory, and we assume the single rotation gate at arbitrary phases is $10\times$ as expensive as a logical CNOT.
+In Fig. \ref{fig:packing plot}(a), we start at $\epsilon_0 = 10^{-3}$, which approximates the ground state of the H$_2$-chain within the chemical accuracy~\cite{Verma2025}.
 The circuit is packed using the double packing algorithm to maximize the parallelism between inter/intra-tiles.
-Inter-module tiles are then separated and repacked to include the inter-module latency.
+Inter-module tiles are masked to include the inter-module latency.
 Buffering of Bell pairs is perfectly parallel to intra-module calculations, and the circuit time remains unchanged.
 The selection criterion is then lowered to $\epsilon_1 = 0.5\epsilon_0$ to include more hoppings in Fig. \ref{fig:packing plot}(b).
 The circuit has more entanglement, but the circuit time still remains unchanged as $\tau$ increases.
-When $\tau = 10$, all inter-module tiles are evenly distributed throughout the circuit, and inter-module communications are maximally parallel with intra-module calculations.
+When $\tau = 15$, all inter-module tiles are evenly distributed throughout the circuit, and inter-module communications are maximally parallel with intra-module calculations.
 However, for $\epsilon_2 = 0.05\epsilon_0$, the circuit generates stronger entanglement as shown in Fig. \ref{fig:packing plot}(c).
 The large inter-module tail suggests that the Bell pair generation latency over-saturates all parallelism from intra-module operations.
 As $\tau$ increases, this tail expands linearly with the inter-module latency, leading to a linear increase of the circuit time.